-Approved by the HA Board of Commissioners:
+Approved by the HA Board of Commissioners: June 26, 2018

-Submitted to HUD:
+Submitted to HUD: July 2018

-Copyright 2017 by Nan McKay & Associates, Inc. All rights reserved Permission to reprint granted only to the Public Housing Authority or Housing Agency that has purchased this plan from Nan McKay & Associates, Inc. This document may not be reprinted or distributed to any other person or entity other than the purchasing agency without the express written permission of Nan McKay & Associates, Inc.
+© Copyright 2017 by Nan McKay & Associates, Inc. All rights reserved Permission to reprint granted only to the Public Housing Authority that has purchased this perform Nan McKay & Associates, Inc. This document may not be reprinted or distributed to a other person or entity other than the purchasing agency without the express written permiss Nan McKay & Associates, Inc. any